pgrange/bash_unit/README.md

 Checks for a precise status code of the evaluation of *assertion*.

 It may be usefull if you want to distinguish between several error conditions in your code.

+In case of failure, the standard output and error of the evaluated *assertion* is displayed.
+The optional message is also displayed.

 ```bash
 code() {